-We have outstanding debt of \$17.2 million which relates to notes payable for one of our distribution center warehouses and one of our administrative offices which are secured by the property.
+We have outstanding debt of \$17.1 million that relates to notes payable for one of our distribution center warehouses and one of our administrative offices, which notes are secured by the property.

-The Company has a secured line of credit, which expires on May 31, 2011, which permits the Company and certain of its subsidiaries to borrow up to \$150.0 million based upon eligible accounts receivable and inventory, which line can be increased to \$250.0 million at our request.
+We have a secured line of credit, expiring on May 31, 2011, which permits our company and certain of its subsidiaries to borrow up to \$150.0 million based upon eligible accounts receivable and inventory, which line can be increased to \$250.0 million at our request.
 The loan agreement provides for the issuance of letters of credit up to a maximum of \$30.0 million.
 The loan agreement contains customary affirmative and negative covenants for secured credit facilities of this type.
-The Company was in compliance with all other covenants of the loan agreement at March 31, 2007.
-The Company had \$11.4 million of outstanding letters of credit as March 31, 2007.
+We were in compliance with all other covenants of the loan agreement at June 30, 2007.
+We had \$11.0 million of outstanding letters of credit as June 30, 2007.

-We believe that anticipated cash flows from operations, available borrowings under our secured line of credit, cash on hand, short-term investments and our financing arrangements will be sufficient to provide us with the liquidity necessary to fund our anticipated working capital and capital requirements through 2007.
+We believe that anticipated cash flows from operations, available borrowings under our secured line of credit, cash on hand, short-term investments and our financing arrangements will be sufficient to provide us with the liquidity necessary to fund our anticipated working capital and capital requirements through June 30, 2008.

 However, in connection with our current strategies, we will incur significant working capital requirements and capital expenditures.
 Our future capital requirements will depend on many factors, including, but not limited to, the levels at which we maintain inventory, the market acceptance of our footwear, the success of our international operations, the levels of promotion and advertising required to promote our footwear, the extent to which we invest in new product design and improvements to our existing product design, acquisition of other brands or companies, and the number and timing of new store openings.
 To the extent that available funds are insufficient to fund our future activities, we may need to raise additional funds through public or private financing of debt or equity.
 We cannot be assured that additional financing will be available or that, if available, it can be obtained on terms favorable to our stockholders and us.
 Failure to obtain such financing could delay or prevent our planned expansion, which could adversely affect our business, financial condition and results of operations.
 In addition, if additional capital is raised through the sale of additional equity or convertible securities, dilution to our stockholders could occur.